mikependon/RepoDB.NET/pages/features/bulkoperations/postgresql.md

 For PostgreSQL, the underlying implementation is leveraging the existing [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class of the `Npgsql` package.

-For [BinaryBulkInsert](/operation/binarybulkinsert) operation, it calls customized [BinaryImport](/operation/binaryimport) operation that also calls the underlying the `Write()` method of the [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class to bring all the data into the database.
-Unless you would like to bring the newly generated identities back to the application after the execution, there is no additional logic is implied.
+For the [BinaryBulkInsert](/operation/binarybulkinsert) operation, it is calling the customized [BinaryImport](/operation/binaryimport) operation in which it also calls the underlying `Write()` method of the [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class.
+There is no additional logic is implied unless you would like to bring the newly generated identities back to the application after the execution,

-Image below shows the data flow of the [BinaryBulkInsert](/operation/binarybulkinsert) operation.
+The image below shows the data flow of the [BinaryBulkInsert](/operation/binarybulkinsert) operation.

 <img src="../../assets/images/site/binarybulkinsert.svg" />

 For the [BinaryBulkDelete](/operation/binarybulkdelete), [BinaryBulkMerge](/operation/binarybulkmerge) and [BinaryBulkUpdate](/operation/binarybulkupdate) operations, an implied logic and technique has been utilized.

-Image below shows the data flow of the [BinaryBulkMerge](/operation/binarybulkmerge) operation.
+The image below shows the data flow of the [BinaryBulkMerge](/operation/binarybulkmerge) operation.

 <img src="../../assets/images/site/binarybulkmerge.svg" />

-Basically, a pseudo-temporary table will be created in the database under a transaction context.
-It then uses the [BinaryImport](/operation/binaryimport) operation to target that pseudo-temporary table and process the data afterwards.
+Basically, a pseudo-temporary table is being created in the database under a transaction context.
+The operation (any operation) will then use the [BinaryImport](/operation/binaryimport) operation to target that pseudo-temporary table and process the data afterwards.
 Through this technique, we brought all the data together from the client application into the database server (at one-go) and process them together at the same time.

 For the [BinaryBulkDelete](/operation/binarybulkdelete), [BinaryBulkMerge](/operation/binarybulkmerge) and [BinaryBulkUpdate](/operation/binarybulkupdate) operations, you can maximize the execution by targeting your underlying table indexes via qualifiers, simply pass a list of [Field](/class/field) object.
 The library will then create a CLUSTERED INDEX on the pseudo-temporary table through the passed qualifiers and do the actual joins to the original table using that index.